yellowdog/python-examples/README.md

 yd-list --image-families --details
 ```

-The `--dry-run`/`-D` and `--jsonnet-dry-run`/`-J` options can be used with `yd-create` to display the processed JSON data structures without any resources being created.
+The `--dry-run`/`-D` and `--jsonnet-dry-run`/`-J` options can be used with `yd-create` to display the processed JSON data structures without any resources being created or updated.

 Below, we'll discuss each item type with example specifications.